bonovoxly/coinmarketcap-exporter/README.md

 # coinmarketcap-exporter

 A prometheus exporter for <https://coinmarketcap.com/>.
-Provides Prometheus metrics from the API endpoint of Coinmarketcap, such as US price, Bitcoin price, trading volume, etc.
+Provides Prometheus metrics from the API endpoint of Coinmarketcap, such as US price, Bitcoin price, trading volume, etc. [Blog post found here](http://blog.billyc.io/2017/12/02/a-prometheus-exporter-for-cryptocurrency-values-using-the-coinmarketcap-api/).

 When running this exporter with both Prometheus and Grafana, [you can create dashboards like](https://grafana.com/dashboards/3890):